vanessaip/Bozos-and-Zombies/README.md

 - Entry point world_system.cpp WorldSystem::step() line 238 - there are two for-loops, one for spawning new zombies, another for spawning new npcs

 ## M2 Bug Fix - mesh collision
+- Added use cases for some collision configurations.
+Now, a mesh and bounding box collision will be detected if no vertices of the mesh are inside the bounding box (for instance, if the box is fully inside the mesh).

 ## Minimal Lag